-The Easiest-Ever Way to Cook Acorn Squash in the Microwave
+The Easiest Way to Cook Acorn Squash in the Microwave

-But due to its hefty weight and hearty texture, acorn squash can take quite some time to roast in the oven.
-If you're in the mood for stuffed squash but have to get dinner on the table in less than an hour, we strongly recommend you consider utilizing your microwave.
+Due to its hefty weight and hearty texture, acorn squash can take quite some time to roast.
+(Follow our complete instructions for cooking acorn squash in the oven.)
+If you're in the mood for stuffed squash but have to get dinner on the table in less than an hour, we strongly recommend you consider using your microwave.

-Not just for reheating leftovers or popping popcorn, your microwave is actually a super efficient way to cook vegetables quickly.
-Acorn squash made in the microwave takes about a fifth of the time it would take in the oven (not including the oven's preheat period, which is a non-issue when using a microwave) and comes out perfectly tender.
+Used for more than reheating leftovers or popping popcorn, your microwave is a super-efficient way to quickly cook vegetables.
+Acorn squash made in the microwave takes about one-fifth of the time it would take in the oven (not including the oven's preheat period—a non-issue when using a microwave) and comes out perfectly tender.
 So if you're big on acorn squash but short on time, read on for how to zap it to perfection.

-Now that the pulp of your squash is ready, you can add a shmear of butter and brown sugar and eat as-is, or serve with pasta, stuff it with cheese, or scoop it out of the skins and puree it for soups or baby food.
+Now that the pulp of your squash is ready, you can add a shmear of butter and brown sugar and eat it as-is, serve with pasta, stuff it with cheese, or scoop it out of the skins to purée it for soups or baby food.
 If you're wondering, "where was this recipe when I was in college?" you're not alone.

 RELATED: Parmesan-Roasted Acorn Squash